-The Pediatric Allergy Program, affiliated with NewYork-Presbyterian Morgan Stanley Children’s Hospital, provides coordinated inpatient and outpatient care for young patients who have airborne, environmental, and food allergies; urticaria (hives); atopic dermatitis; difficult to define allergic disease, and more.
+The Pediatric Allergy Program, affiliated with NewYork-Presbyterian Morgan Stanley Children’s Hospital, provides coordinated care for young patients who have airborne, environmental, and food allergies; urticaria (hives); atopic dermatitis; difficult to define allergic disease, and more.

 Living with allergies can be challenging.
 We take a family-centered approach to treating allergies in children, providing our young patients and their caregivers with the education and tools they need to be active participants in their care.

-Our team includes specialists with wide variety of backgrounds and areas of focus, including the advanced diagnosis and treatment of children and adolescents who have more complex symptoms which cross specialities such as eosinophilic esophagitis (EoE) and food protein-induced enterocolitis syndrome (FPIES), and severe atopic dermatitis, or eczema.
+Our team includes specialists with wide variety of backgrounds and areas of focus, including the advanced diagnosis and treatment of children and adolescents with symptoms of more complex conditions such as eosinophilic esophagitis (EoE) and food protein-induced enterocolitis syndrome (FPIES), and severe atopic dermatitis, or eczema.
 We work closely with wide range of specialists to provide coordinated care for our more complex patients.

 Our goal for all our patients is to help them live active, productive lives.

 Whether your child has symptoms of multiple food or environmental allergies, is at risk of a life-threatening allergic reaction, or is experiencing growth issues related to allergies, our pediatric allergists will work with you to identify the cause of the symptoms and find the right treatment for your child.